-- 39. Why are many people lonely? - A. They are becoming busier and busier. - B. They have very little time available. - C. They have not developed relationships with others. - D. They are living far away from their families and relatives. - 40.
+- 39. Why are many people lonely? - A. They are becoming busier and busier. - B. They have very little time available. - C. They have not developed friendships with others. - D. They are living far away from their families and relatives. - 40.
 We can tell that in the past - A. most people lived in the rural areas. - B. most people were much more friendly. - C. people were not experiencing loneliness. - D. people did everything together. - 41.
-According to the passage, which of the following best describes how people live in urban areas? - A. People are busy working in their businesses. - B. People do not love their neighbours. - C. People do not show much interest in others. - D. People do not get along with one another. - 42.
-The story of Bonuke teaches us that we need to - A. know what is happening to our neighbours. - B. look for people who are missing. - C. inform our relatives about our problems. - D. stop living in dangerous neighbourhoods. - 43.
-"Yet we continue to build walls instead of bridges between us."
-This means that we are not - A. aware of the problems we are creating. - B. building bridges but walls all around us. - C. doing anything to help us relate better. - D. concerned about the miserable people. - 44.
-Which of the following best describes the woman who advertised for a friend? - A. She is lonely, beautiful and wants a handsome, rich man. - B. She is young, rich and wants an equally rich man. - C. She is young, lovely and wants a wealthy man. - D. She is young and well-to-do and wants a gentleman.
+According to the passage, which of the following best describes how people live in towns? - A. People are busy working in their businesses. - B. People do not love their neighbours. - C. People do not show much interest in others. - D. People do not stay well with others. - 42.
+The story of Ruto teaches us that we need to - A. know what is happening to our neighbours. - B. look for people who are missing. - C. inform our relatives about our problems. - D. stop living in dangerous neighbourhoods. - 43.
+The expression "... celebrate the achievements of others" means - A. organise parties for those who succeed. - B. congratulate others on their success. - C. feel good about the success of others. - D. listen to those who succeed. - 44.
+Which of the following best describes the woman who advertised for a friend? - A. She is lonely, beautiful and wants a handsome, rich man. - B. She is young rich and wants an equally rich man. - C. She is young, lovely and wants a wealthy man. - D. She is young and well-to-do and wants a gentleman.

-- 45. Which of the following words means the same as 'wicked'? - A. dangerous - B. bad - C. sinful - D. evil - 46.
-Why do you think we should avoid starting relationships with people we do not know well? - A. It makes us appear desperate. - B. Strangers could have bad motives. - C. Such relationships never really work. - D. It is better to relate with those you know. - 47.
-The writer suggests that the best friends are those who - A. relate with us in school or at home. - B. make our lives exciting wherever we are. - C. relate with us as we do different things. - D. care about us and accept us as we are. - 48.
+- 45. The word 'evil' as used in the passage means - A. dangerous. - B. corrupt. - C. sinful. - D. bad. - 46.
+Why do you think we should avoid starting friendships with people we do not know well? - A. It makes us appear desperate. - B. Strangers could have bad motives. - C. Such relationships never really work. - D. It is better to relate with those you know. - 47.
+The writer suggests that the best friends are those who - A. become our friends in school or at home. - B. make our lives exciting wherever we are. - C. associate with us as we do different things. - D. care about us and accept us as we are. - 48.
 Which of the following is not a sign of respect? - A. Treating others the way we would like to be treated. - B. Showing others that you think they are important. - C. Listening to gossip and rumours about others. - D. Protecting others by saying good things about them. - 49.
-According to the passage, why should we be patient with other people? - A. We are all human beings. - B. God expects us to forgive other people. / - C. Every person should make mistakes. - D. We also have weaknesses and can hurt others. - 50.
-Which of the following best summarizes the passage? - A. People in urban areas are lonelier than others. - B. Loneliness can be solved through healthy relationships. - C. We should always respect and help one another. - D. We should not develop friendships with strangers.
+According to the passage, why should we be patient with other people? - A. We are all human beings. - B. God expects us to forgive other people. - C. Every person should make mistakes. - D. We also have weaknesses and can hurt others. - 50.
+Which of the following best summarizes the passage? - A. People in towns are lonelier than others. - B. Loneliness can be solved through healthy friendships. - C. We should always respect and help one another. - D. We should not develop friendships with strangers.